The "Best Week in Oregon" Adventure Ride, Cascade Mountains and High Desert

 Day 4 - Lakeview to Burns (264 to 312 miles)

-A bit more pavement today to help cover the distance involved, but the route is simply perfect as it passes through the stunning Steens Mountain range, and offers incredible views.
+A bit more pavement today to help cover the distance involved, but the route is simply perfect as it passes over Hart Mountain, through the stunning Steens Mountain range, and offers incredible views.
 Out here in the High Desert of Oregon, the riding dates we select for this route sure do make for a high probability of sunny and clear skies, so while everyone's encouraged to come prepared for a variety of weather, chances are good you won't see any rain (although the Steens Mountain Loop sometimes isn't open until early July because of snowpack.)
 Winds out here can be significant, but nothing like what we deal with in Patagonia and other places.
 Burns is a simple lumber-focused town that will do well for an overnight spot to recharge for the next day.

 Day 5 - Burns to Baker City (149 to 267 miles)

 With the dirt floor of Malheur and Umatilla National Forests available today, either take the long way that includes some off-pavement riding, or the shorter option on paved twisties during this fun ride canopied by our enormous Ponderosa and Douglas Fir conifers.
 Once a thriving gold mining town with over 2,000 inhabitants and served by a narrow gauge railway, Sumpter is now a bit of a ghost town in a beautiful mountain setting.
 After passing through, we'll touch on the original fur trading thoroughfare that is the Oregon Trail before heading into to Baker City for the night.
 Another simple, small town, part of what may be your getaway from regular big city life.

 Day 6 - Baker City to Bend (231 to 299 miles)